multiversx/mx-docs/docs/developers/setup-local-testnet.md

 mxpy localnet new
 ```

 **Before first starting a localnet**, you can alter the sharding configuration in `localnet.toml`.
-For example, let's have 3 shards, each with 2 validators and 1 observer (thus, 9 nodes in total):
+For example, let's have 3 shards, each with 2 validators and 1 observer (thus, 9 nodes, without the metachain ones):

 ```
 [shards]